-With these troops also bows and arrows are the favorite weapons, though a small proportion of the men carry matchlocks.
-Six times a menth they practice archery on foot; and every string and summer, dressed in armor, they go through the same exercses on horseback.
-This division furnishes a guard of two men at each gate of the "forbidden city," whose duty it is to sit holding a rod bar; across the gateway, and who rise | Fathers, mothers, brothers, and sistent only to princes of the blood.
-It also supplies the night patrols within the "forbidden city," who allow no one either to enter or leave the precincts unless he be the bearer of half a broken token which when fitted with the corresponding portion in possession of the officer on duty matches it exactly.
+With these troops also bows and arrow

+are the favorite weapons, though a small proportion of the men carry matchlocks.
+Six times a month they practice archery on in armor, they go through the same exercses on horseback.
+This division furnishes a guard of two men at each gate of the "fora rod bar; across the gateway, and who rise only to princes of the blood.
+It also supcity," who allow no one either to enter or leave the precincts unless he be the bearer of half a broken token which when fitted with the corresponding portion in possession of the officer on duty matches it exactly.
 The "light division," as its name indicates, is especially intended for services requiring strength and activity.
-The men are drilled 'six times a month with the scaling ladder, when they also fire three volleys wit 1 the matchlock; six times they wrestle, and perform feats of horsemanship, one rider leaping on the back of another s horse, met at a gal op, while the rider of the latter similarly exchanges his seat at the same moment.
+The men are drilled "six times a month with the scaling ladder, when they also fire three volleys with the matchlock; six times they wrestle and perform feats of horsemanship, one rider leaping on the back of another s horse, met at a gal op, while the rider of the latter similarly exchanges his seat at the same moment.
 While mounted they likewise fire three rounds with the matchlock, shoot three flights of arrows, and attack and defend with the sword and iron whip or flaili.
-They have, besides, six trials monthly in horse and foot archery, and twice a year, for 12 days at a time, practice at a mark with a matchlock; each marksman takes five shots each day, and is rewarded or punished according as his varied success places him in one of the three classes of proficiency."
+They have, besides. six trials monthly in horse and foot archery, and twice a year, for 12 days at a time, practice at a mark with a matchlock; each marksman takes five shots each day, and is rewarded or punished according as his varied success places him in one of the three classes of proficiency.
 This is the kind of military exercise which particularly delights the Chinese mind.
 Such exhibitions of agility as somersaults and leaps are, to their thinking, inexpressibly terrifying to the enemy, and when accompanied by shouts and cries, cannot fail, they consider, to spread dismay in the opposing ranks.
-The "shout of battle" has, through all time, been recognized as a power in the fight; but the "buxem valor" whose "grace is only in the heels," which is displayed by Cainese sordiers, can only inspire contempt among any troops but such as are even on a lower level of inefficiency than Chinese warriers.
+The "shout of battle" has, through all time, been recognized as a power in the fight; but the "buxom valor" whose "grace is only in the heels," which is displayed by Chinese soldiers, can only inspire contempt among auy troops but such as are even on a lower level of inefficiency than Chinese warriers.
 As Corporal Trim says, "one good thrust with the bayonet is worth them all."